ITRS-Group/cordial/tools/geneos/README.md

 A *component* is a type of software package and associated data.
 Each component will typically be a software package from one of the three-tiers mentioned above but can also be a derivative, e.g. a Self-Announcing Netprobe is a component type that abstracts the special configuration of either a vanilla Netprobe or, for example, the Fix Analyser Netprobe.

+The supported component types are listed in [Component Types](#component-types).

 ### Instances

-An *instance* is an independent copy of a component with a working directory, configuration and other persistent files.
+An *instance* is an independent copy of a component with a working directory (`<top-level directory>/<component>/<component>s/<instance name>`, e.g. `/opt/itrs/netprobe/netprobes/myNetprobe`), configuration and other persistent files.
 Instances share read-only package directories for the binaries and other files from the distribution for the specific version being used.

 ### Hosts